Anthony Woods (American football)

 Anthony Woods is an American college football running back for the UCLA Bruins.
-He previously played for the Idaho Vandals and the Utah Utes.
+He previously played for the Idaho Vandals and Utah Utes.

-High school career
+Early life

 Woods attended Palmdale High School in Palmdale, California.
 As a senior, Woods rushed for more than 1,500 yards and 24 touchdowns, before committing to play college football at the University of Idaho.

 College career

 Idaho

-Woods received significant playing time as a freshman in 2022, rushing for 872 yards and three touchdowns.
+Woods received significant playing time as a freshman in 2022, rushing for 872 yards and three touchdowns for the Vandals.
 As a result, he earned freshman All-American honors.
 The following season against Eastern Washington, he ran for a career-high 211 yards and five touchdowns.
 At the end of the 2023 regular season, Woods was named to the first-team all-Big Sky.
 He finished the season rushing for 1,155 yards and 16 touchdowns before entering the transfer portal.

 Utah

 On December 19, 2023, Woods announced that he would be transferring to the University of Utah to play for the Utah Utes.

 On December 6, 2024, Woods announced that he would enter the transfer portal for the second time.